Evoludo/uv_gradients/README.md

                              [-m [MAP_FILE]]
                              COLOR [COLOR ...]

-Draw square blocks of colors and gradients onto a transparent background.
+Draw square blocks of colors and gradients using all combinations of pairs of those colors onto a transparent background.

 positional arguments:
   COLOR          Base set of colors to use when generating gradients.
 Valid